bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/safety/SK.md

 ### Zuhal

-If doors is 'Zuhal' is prepared logic for self-completion.
+If doors is 'Zuhal' is also prepared logic for self-completion.

 ![img](../../../../assets/docs/generation/programBlocks/safety/sk/Zuhal.jpg)